mikemckiernan/GenerativeAIExamples/docs/rag/configuration.md

 The Embeddings section contains information required for generating embeddings.

     model_name: Indicate the name of the model used to generate embeddings.
+    model_engine: An enum specifying the backend name hosting the model.
+Right now only "huggingface" is supported.
+    dimensions: Integer value specifying the dimensions of the embedding search model from huggingface.
-    Note: Note that this may also necessitate changes in the model's dimensions, which can be adjusted in the chain_server/utils.py file.
+    Note: Any change in `model_name`` may also necessitate changes in the model's `dimensions`, which can be adjusted using this field.

 #### Prompts Configuration
 Customize prompts used for generating responses.